DizNicolasAmor/interviews-practice/JAVASCRIPT.md

 2. Regular functions have an `arguments` binding and arrow functions only have access to `arguments` objects of the closest non-arrow parent function.
 3. Arrow ones have "lexical this".
 Basically in an arrow function, the value of `this` is always inherited from the enclosing scope.
 In regular functions, the value of `this` is defined whyen it's being executed and it depends on where it has been executed from.
 4. Arrow functions are only callable and regular functions are either callable and constructible (can be invoked with the `new` keyboard).

-### What is a Promise?

-A promise is a function that will return data in some future.

-### How a Promise can be consumed?

-- Using `then / catch`: you can call the `then` method and pass a callback as a param.
-The callback will be executed when the promise resolves.
-After that you can use the`catch` method.
-Same criteria, but the catch callback will be executed if the promise rejects.
-- Using `async / await`: declare an `async` function and inside of it you can use the `await` keyword before your promise.
-- Using a generator: you can declare a generator function and consume the promise inside of it, with the yield keyword.